macarize/macarize.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://sites.google.com/view/mlvlab/">MLV Group</a>, MS in Artificial Intelligence from UNIST.
+subtitle: <a href="https://sites.google.com/view/mlvlab/">MLV Group</a><br>MS in Artificial Intelligence from UNIST
 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   # address: >